 We are a family run nursery with the Director/Manager (Lisa) and Acting Manager (Kelly) being Mother and Daughter as well as Dad being the handy man!
 Our last Ofsted report was done in July 2014 which we were awarded GOOD.
 The practitioners and owners are extremely proud of this achievement and are now working towards to next level.

-Does your little one turning 3 before the 1st September 2016?
+Does your little one turning 3 before the 1st January 2017?
 If so they will be entitled to 15 hours of Early Education Entitlement (EEE) in September 2016.
-If you are interested give us a call to arrange a viewing and we will apply to local authority for you.
+If you are interested give us a call to arrange a viewing.

 At Toddle-Inn Nursery we aim to: